saeedmemon/Machine-Learning-with-image-recognition/README.md

-# Project-folder
+# Machine Learning with image recognition

-This is a folder that holds some of my pass work.
+This is a project from the Machine Learning course from the University of Toronto.

+The project implements K_nn, Decision trees, Linear regression and Logistic regression, Gradient Descent, Nearest Neighbours.